 I could have chosen to stay.
 I could have tried harder.
 But I picked the easy route.
 I ran away.

-Because of his choice, Brock had a broken arm and more than a few bruises and scrapes.
-It’d taken Lord Goddard and the Lord Commander of the Night’s Watch to convince Thorne and Samson to use practice blades.
-Had they not, Brock might now be dead, only because Jon had leaped at the chance to escape from the Wall.
+Because of his choice, Samsun had a broken arm and more than a few bruises and scrapes.
+It’d taken Lord Goddard and the Lord Commander of the Night’s Watch to convince Thorne and Samsun to use practice blades.
+Had they not, Samsun might now be dead, only because Jon had leaped at the chance to escape from the Wall.

 He was on his third or fourth circuit of the godswood when he heard the soft sound of stone on metal.
 He turned around the trunk of a tree to see his father sitting beneath the heart tree, a sword in his lap.
 Jon assumed it was Ice.
 He moves quietly to get closer, Ghost his inspiration as the pup stayed beside him.